-Alison Bologna is an award-winning journalist who co-anchors NBC 10 News Sunrise with Frank Coletta.
-Readers of Rhode Island Monthly magazine have voted Alison the top female reporter in the market for two straight years before voting her the best morning female news anchor in 2016.
+Alison Bologna is an award-winning journalist who co-anchors NBC 10 News Sunrise with Mario Hilario Monday through Friday mornings.
+Readers of Rhode Island Monthly magazine have voted Alison the top female reporter in the market for two straight years before voting her the best morning female news anchor every year in a row since 2016.

-Alison has received many honors and awards for her journalism work, including an Emmy Award, an Edward R. Murrow Award, two Associated Press Awards, a Gracie Allen Award, an Investigative Reporters and Editors Award, and two Clarion Awards.
-The Providence Business News recently named Alison as one of the "40 Under 40" professionals in the Ocean State, and the National Organization of Italian American Women honored Alison for her work in TV and in her community.
+Alison has received many honors and awards for her journalism work including: an Emmy Award, an Edward R. Murrow Award, two Associated Press Awards, a Gracie Allen Award, an Investigative Reporters and Editors Award, two Clarion Awards and more.
+The Providence Business News also named Alison as one of the "40 Under 40" professionals in the Ocean State for her journalism work.

 Alison graduated on the dean's list from Harvard University in 2015 with a master's degree in English.
 Before that she graduated with honors from Columbia University's Graduate School of Journalism and earned her undergraduate degree from Northwestern University's Medill School of Journalism outside of Chicago.

 In her free time, Alison enjoys teaching yoga at her studio and running a non-profit organization she founded, which provides free yoga outreach programs for adults living with developmental disabilities, veterans, children in schools, shelters and prisons and men and women in recovery.
-For her work there, Alison has received many community awards, including the 2013 Women of Excellence Community Award, on behalf of The Women's Center of Rhode Island, The Rhode Island Small Business Journal's Entrepreneurial Woman to Watch Award 2014, the 2013 Volunteer of the Year Award from LIFE, Inc. and a community leadership award from ARC of Blackstone Valley.
+For her work there, Alison has received more than a dozen community awards including: the Women of Excellence Community Award (from The Women's Center of Rhode Island), The Rhode Island Small Business Journal's Entrepreneurial Woman to Watch Award, the Leading Women of Distinction Award from the Girl Scouts of Southern New England and the Person of the Year award from The Pawtucket Foundation.

-Alison has also been honored with an advocacy award by Sen. Sheldon Whitehouse for her work with men and women in recovery, and the attorney general recently presented Alison with a justice award, which is given to individuals in recognition of their extraordinary commitment to justice, consumer protection, law enforcement, community outreach, and senior and environmental protection.
+Alison has also been honored with an advocacy award by Sen. Sheldon Whitehouse for her work helping men and women in recovery, and Attorney General Peter Kilmartin presented Alison with a justice award, which is given to individuals in recognition of their extraordinary commitment to justice, consumer protection, law enforcement, community outreach, and senior and environmental protection.

-Alison currently serves as a trustee at the Old Slater Mill Museum in Pawtucket and on the board of trustees for the Pawtucket Boys and Girls Club and at The Providence Center.
+Alison currently serves as a trustee at the Old Slater Mill Museum in Pawtucket, and she serves on the board of trustees for the Pawtucket Boys and Girls Club too.